trace-n/crowdfunding_back_end/README.md

     - [X] The project the pledge is for
     - [X] The supporter/user (i.e. who created the pledge)
     - [ ] Whether the pledge is anonymous or not
-    - [ ] If the project is not currently open, pledge cannot be created/updated
+    - [X] If the project is not currently open, pledge cannot be created/updated
     - [X] If the supporter is not the project owner, pledge can be created
+    - [] Supporter can delete pledge if the project is open
     - [X] A comment to go along with the pledge
     - [ ] Other??